Quick, Hassle-free Loans Built for Landlords

 Property taxes are another reason why investors are flocking to the Indiana real estate market.
 Indiana property taxes sit around 0.87% compared to the national average of 1.11%.
 The states with the highest property taxes are New Jersey at 2.46% and Illinois at 2.29%.

 Leases longer than three years in Indiana must be in writing, but it’s recommended to use a written lease for all long-term and short-term rentals as a physical record of an agreement.
 Rental agreements in Indiana can be adjusted to fit new clauses or terms with 30 days’ notice to the tenant.

 When signing a lease, always review landlord and renters rights Indiana policies to acknowledge the responsibilities and obligations of both parties entering the agreement.

-To avoid legal disputes and promote a healthy landlord-tenant relationship, carefully read the following terms to understand the basic Indiana landlord-tenant law requirements of every rental agreement.
+To avoid legal disputes and promote a healthy landlord-tenant relationship, carefully read the following terms to understand every rental agreement’s basic Indiana landlord-tenant law requirements.